 Mildly decreased levels of testosterone are often not due to specific testicular or pituitary problems, but rather stress or depression.
 In this situation, testosterone replacement is rarely of any benefit.

+- Illicit drug use.
 Illicit drugs such as marijuana, cocaine, heroin, barbiturates, and amphetamines act on the central nervous system, impairing the body’s ability to respond sexually.

-Impotence that’s triggered by psychological factors is more likely to appear suddenly, and perhaps when you’re with just one particular person, than impotence that has a physical cause.
+Impotence that’s triggered by psychological factors is more common in men who are sexually inexperienced.
+Psychological erectile dysfunction may only occur when you’re with just one particular person.
 You’re also more likely to have morning erections, and be able to have an erection when you masturbate, than men whose impotence has a physical cause.

 When you’re stressed and focusing on other issues apart from sex, you might find that you don’t want to have sex as often and there might be a drop in your ability to perform when you do try.
 You might find that tackling the source of your stress can have benefits in the bedroom as well.

 Most men experience isolated episodes of erectile failure.
 Even when the transient physical cause has passed, anxiety that it may recur is sufficient to prevent erection.
 Anxiety, whether about something specifically sexual or part of a wider anxiety syndrome, is never helpful to good sexual function.

 Impotence may be a manifestation of a poor relationship, or a problematic time in a relationship.
 Sexual boredom, tension or anger among partners, and lack of intimacy and communication are all possible triggers of erectile dysfunction.
 In these cases, seeing a counsellor may help.

 It’s worth remembering that impotence is a complex medical condition, which may have more than one cause.
-For example, if impotence is the result of a side effect of medication or an underlying disease, the anxiety caused by lack of performance may perpetuate the erectile dysfunction even after the physical cause has been dealt with.
+For example, if impotence is the result of a side effect of medicine or an underlying disease, the anxiety caused by lack of performance may perpetuate the erectile dysfunction even after the physical cause has been dealt with.

 If you’re worried about your sexual response or the quality of your erections, don’t be afraid to talk to your doctor, who has access to treatments that can help.